IHEfty/Project-Deleton/README.md

 * Instead of simply deleting files, this script replaces the contents of important files with a **clear, visible warning:**

-  > *"Wooh Delete delete delete........"*
+  > *"Wooh Delete fool....Scammer hahaha...."*

 * This causes a psychological impact on scammers: they see every file they stole, but **cannot access the original data anymore**.

-* It’s like a nightmare for them — **worse than deleting files silently**, because they face the constant reminder every time they try to open any stolen document or image.
+* It’s like a nightmare for them **worse than deleting files silently**, because they face the constant reminder every time they try to open any stolen document or image.

 ### How it works: